 What courses should I take next semester?
 Am I on track to graduate?
 Who can help me figure out the best way to study?
 How do I get an internship?
 Is graduate school for me?
 These are only a few of the questions in students’ minds over the course of four years in college.
 Our commitment is that every student has the opportunity to ask questions, receive feedback on their progress and advice on their academic life.
 Every student is required to meet with their advisor at least once a semester, before registration period begins.

-There are several general resources on advising and course registration, including the UConn Advising, the School of Engineering Advising and the Office of the Registrar page.
+There are several general resources on advising and course registration, including the following:

 Althea Lozefski, CEE Professional Advisor; althea.lozefski@uconn.edu 860-486-8079, EII 300